rs17851045

 Variant summary

 The NM_004985.5(KRAS):c.183A>T(p.Gln61His) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a pathogenic outcome for this variant.
-Variant has been reported in ClinVar as Pathogenic (no stars).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. Q61L) has been classified as Likely pathogenic.
+Variant has been reported in ClinVar as Pathogenic (★).
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Likely pathogenic in ClinVar.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. Q61R) has been classified as Likely pathogenic.

 Frequency